SAIC Galaxy 1100

 Expansion | 2 PCMCIA (1 GIO 1 TSIO) |

-I/O | 10E SCSI serial parallel VGA 2 PS/2 audio |
+I/O | Ethernet SCSI serial parallel VGA 2 PS/2 audio |

-The SAIC Galaxy 1100 were portable PA-RISC workstations based on the HP 9000/712 workstation in a ruggedized case released in 1994.
+SAIC Galaxy 1100 are portable PA-RISC workstations based on the HP 9000/712 workstation in a ruggedized case released in 1994.
+Galaxy 1100 portables are very rare, originally built by SAIC in the 1990s for military and intelligence applications.

 HP was part of the US Navy TAC-4 program in the 1990s in which HP supplied PA-RISC workstations to the Navy for measurement and control.
 For environments where standard workstations were not robust enough, HP contracted SAIC to produce a ruggedized MIL-SPEC portable workstation for the Navy: the SAIC Galaxy 1100 based on HP 9000 712.

-SAIC developed several specialized I/O devices for the Galaxy that attached to GIO/TSIO expansion slots.
-Industry-standard PCMCIA slots were available as well through a SAIC-specific extension board.
 As these systems were produced under a military contract and sometimes used in classified environment only few became available to civilian world.
 Only two other portable PA-RISC computers were sold – the RDI PrecisionBook, based on HP Visualize C132L, and the Japanese Hitachi 3050RX 100C laptop; the SAIC Galaxy was not directly sold outside of military contracts and only later became available publically through resellers.

 A long article on SAIC Galaxy 1100 and their VUE environment by Cameron Kaiser from 2023 expands on the background and historic usage of Galaxy.